-lithogold380 – the new generation of devices in ESWL for a gentle therapy of urolithiasis
+lithogold380® – the new generation of devices in ESWL for a gentle therapy of urolithiasis

-The therapy of urolithiasis makes particular use of the physical-acoustic effect of Spark WavesTM.
-Spark WavesTM are generated outside of the body and are induced through the skin by means of a water cusion.
-The acoustic Spark WaveTM energy is concentrated in a focus and is directed onto the area where the stone is located.
-Once the sound wave of the Spark WavesTM hits the renal stone it takes a few thousand pulses until it pulverizes into sand grain-sized particles.
-These are being released through the urinary tract.
+The therapy of urolithiasis with the lithogold380 makes particular use of the physical-acoustic effect of Spark Waves.
+Spark Waves are generated extracorporeal and passed through the skin by means of a water cushion.
+The concentrated acoustic Spark Wave energy is focused and directed onto the area where the stone is located.
+Once the sound wave of the Spark Waves hits the renal stone it takes a few thousand pulses until it is pulverized into sand grain-sized particles which can be released through the ureter.

-The particularly developed large focus of the lithogold380 in combination with lower peak energy allows an especially effective and kidney-friendly therapy.
-The large system focus completely surrounds and holds the kidney stone so that the in the focus concentrated Spark WaveTM energy can take effect on the stone from all sides disintegrating it through the so-called squeezing effect.
-The likelihood of the stone fragmentation lies at about > 95 %.
-The follow-up treatment rate with lithogold380 has been reduced to < 7 %.
+The specially designed large focus of the lithogold380 combined with lower peak energy allows an especially effective and kidney-conserving therapy.
+The large focus of the system completely encloses the renal calculus and concentrated Spark Wave energy exerts its effect evenly on the entire stone and disintegrates it; referred to as “squeezing effect”.
+The success rate of stone fragmentation is about > 95 %.
+The retreatment rate with lithogold380 has been reduced down to < 7 %.

 Another advantage of the lithogold380 is the limited maximum pressure of the therapy system which guarantees an especially gentle treatment for the renal tissue reducing anaesthesia to a minimum.

-- Renal stones
+- Renal calculi

-- Ureteral stones.
+- Ureteral calculi

-The treatment of kidney stones is carried out on an either outpatient or inpatient basis usually requiring no general anesthesia.
-It generally suffices to immobilize the patient through analgesics.
-During the therapy process, the renal stones are located via X-ray or ultrasound as a start.
-Afterwards ultrasound gel is applied to the treatment area and the therapy head is put on top releasing the Spark WavesTM onto the affected area.
-The quantity of applied Spark WavesTM depends on the type of stone.
-The regeneration time of the patient treated with ESWL is mostly quite short.
-After a few days already it is possible for the patient to participate in daily life again.
+The treatment of kidney stones is carried out on an outpatient or inpatient basis, usually requiring no general anaesthesia.
+Generally, it is sufficient to ease the patient through analgesics.
+During the procedure, the renal stones are first located by means of X-ray or ultrasound.
+Subsequently, ultrasound gel is applied and the therapy head is put on top releasing the Spark Waves to the affected area.
+The quantity of applied Spark Waves depends on the type of stone.
+The recovery time for ESWL-treated patients is usually quite short.
+After only a few days, the patient is able to participate in daily life again.

-Treatment duration & number of treatments with lithogold380
+Treatment duration & number of treatments

 Which side effects may occur?